 Using public chargers, you'll pay different amounts to charge depending on the network.
 Ecotricity, which offers 300 electric charge points at motorway service stations across the UK, charges 30p per kWh.
 That means you'll pay £4.14 to fully charge an Outlander PHEV.
 BP Chargemaster, which provides access to more than 6500 charge points, offers membership for £7.85 a month.
 It claims that 70% of its chargers are free to use, while others cost from 10.8p per kWh.

 Whether it is better for you to get a hybrid or an electric car depends on the type of driving you’ll do.
 Electric cars make lots of sense if you only ever do town driving, but their limited range means they're not so good for longer drives.
 PHEVs, meanwhile, are cheap to drive in town but have the range of a regular car thanks to their internal combustion engine.

-If you have somewhere to charge a PHEV, their ability to run for short distances on electricity alone could save you a fortune if you have a short commute, although they’re usually more expensive to buy than a normal hybrid.
+If you have somewhere to charge a plug in hybrid car, their ability to run for short distances on electricity alone could save you a fortune if you have a short commute, although they’re usually more expensive to buy than a normal mild hybrid car.

 2016 Toyota Prius: hybrid powertrain explained

 Quality PHEVs and self charging hybrid cars for sale

 More car features explained

 With lots of abbreviations and tech to get your head around, our expert guides explain all

 - What is ABS?